MEladawi/Faecalibacterium_paper/README.md

-# Human commensal Faecalibacterium prausnitzii ameliorates chronic kidney disease in mice through the gut microbiota-butyrate-renal GPR43 axis
+# Differential analysis code

-This repository contains the DSeq2 analysis used in the paper.
+This repository contains the DSeq2 analysis code used in the paper titles: "Human commensal Faecalibacterium prausnitzii ameliorates chronic kidney disease in mice through the gut microbiota-butyrate-renal GPR43 axis"